-The method of exhibiting the effect of concave mirrors most advantageously is shown in Fig. 3, where CD is the partition of a room having in it a square opening EF, the centre of which is about five feet above the floor.
-This opening might be surrounded with a picture frame, and a painting which exactly filled it might be so connected with a pulley that it could be either slipped aside, or raised so as to leave the frame empty.
-A large concave mirror MN is then placed in another apartment, so that when any object is placed at object to be a plaster cast of any object made as white as possible, and placed in an inverted position at A. A strong light should then be thrown upon it by a powerful lamp, the rays of which are prevented from reaching the opening EF.
-When this is done, a spectator placed at O will see an erect image of the statue at B, the centre of the opening, standing in the air, and differing from the real statue only in being a little larger, while the apparition will be wholly invisible to other spectators placed at a little distance on each side of him.
+The method of exhibiting the effect of concave mirrors most advantageously is shown in Fig. 3, where C D is the partition of a room having in it a square opening E F, the centre of which is about five feet above the floor.
+This opening might be surrounded with a picture-frame, and a painting which exactly filled it might be so connected with a pulley that it could be either slipped aside, or raised so as to leave the frame empty.
+A large concave mirror M N is then placed in another apartment, so that when any object is placed at A, a distinct image of it may be formed in the centre of the opening E F. Let us suppose this object to be a plaster cast of any object made as white as possible, and placed in an inverted position at A. A strong light should then be thrown upon it by a powerful lamp, the rays of which are prevented from reaching the opening E F. When this is done, a spectator placed at O will see an erect image of the statue at B the centre of the opening-standing in the air, and differing from the real statue only in being a little larger, while the apparition will be wholly invisible to other spectators placed at a little distance on each side of him.

-A, a distinct image of it may be formed in the centre of the opening EF.
-Let us suppose this could not see the image in the air.
+If the opening E F is filled with smoke rising either from a chafing dish, in which incense is burnt, or made to issue in clouds from some opening below, the image will appear in the middle of the smoke depicted upon it as upon a ground, and capable of being seen by those spectators who could not see the image in the air.
 The rays of light, in place of proceeding without obstruction to an eye at O, are reflected as it were from those minute particles of which the smoke is composed, in the same manner as a beam of light is rendered more visible by passing through an apartment filled with dust or smoke.